Blackjack Soft Hand 18

 Doubling0.295225Doubling0.381506

-Let’s expand on the example of soft 18 versus 5 to show how each possible playing decision impacts your earnings from this hand.
+Let’s expand on the example of soft 18 versus 5 to show how each possible play impacts your earnings from this hand.
 Assuming you are a £10 flat bettor, hitting this soft total against the 5 would earn you net winnings of £1.48 on average.

-The decision to stand will result in net earnings of £1.99 on average.
-Meanwhile, doubling offers optimal expectation since it earns you an average of £2.95, which is £0.96 more than standing and £1.48 more compared to hitting.
-In other words, you are giving up on significant long-term profits when you systematically refuse to double in such favourable situations.
+Standing will result in net earnings of £1.99 on average.
+Meanwhile, doubling offers the optimal expectation since it earns you an average of £2.95, which is £0.96 more than standing and £1.48 more than hitting.
+In other words, you give up significant long-term profits when you systematically refuse to double in such favourable situations.

 When the Dealer’s Upcard Is a 2, 7, or an 8

-When the upcard of the dealer is a 2, 7, or 8, players should stand.
-The reason why players need to stand instead of hitting when the upcard is 8 is that the dealer doesn’t have a powerful card, thus they are not in the best position.
+When the dealer’s upcard is a 2, 7 or 8, players should stand.
+The reason players should stand, rather than hit, when the upcard is an 8 is that the dealer does not have a particularly powerful card and is therefore not in the best position.
 You double down on soft 18 against a deuce only in multiple-deck and double-deck games that require the dealer to hit soft 17.
-If doubling is not a viable option, as is the case with multiple-card soft 18, then you make the second-best move and stand versus the 2.
+If doubling is not an option, as is the case with multiple-card soft 18, then you make the second-best move and stand versus the 2.

 Player is dealt a Soft 18.
 Dealer’s Up card is a 2.
 Player should Stand.

 Although basic strategy is perfectly clear about how to play this hand, many inexperienced players end up misplaying their soft 18 against dealers with deuces.
-As you have probably seen, the optimal play for this hand against a 2 is impacted by the house rule the dealer must abide by.
-For this reason, players must get acquainted with the house rules regarding the dealer before they sit down at a new table or try a new online blackjack variation.
+As you have probably seen, the optimal play for this hand against a 2 depends on the rule the dealer must abide by.
+For this reason, players must familiarise themselves with the house rules before they sit down at a new table or try a new online blackjack variant.

-Unversed blackjack players often forget about adjusting their strategy for soft 18 in line with the rules for the dealer.
+Unversed blackjack players often forget to adjust their strategy for soft 18 in line with the dealer rules.
 Many fail to make the distinction and double on their soft 18 against the deuce in multiple-deck S17 games.
 This takes away from their expectation, albeit slightly.
 They forget the dealer has plenty of opportunities to improve their hand when starting with a 2.

 EV of Soft 18 vs. the Dealer’s 2 in Multi-Deck S17 Blackjack